 “Yeah… But it also feels more real than reality tends to do.
 I can smell the scent of the fairground.
 I can hear the children’s laughter.”

 I hug her from behind and lay my chin on her right shoulder, then check out the rollercoaster.

 “I’m not sure about that, but let’s get in it anyway.”

-The rails make us go through narrow, wavy slopes, darkened tunnels, and a elevated stone path with a fantastic view of the rocky, broken coastline beyond Donostia.
-A short ride, nothing mind-shattering, but I don’t feel like I need any more when I’m already hanging out with Alazne.
+The rails make us pass through narrow, wavy slopes, darkened tunnels, and an elevated stone path with a fantastic view of the rocky, broken coastline beyond Donostia.
+A short ride, nothing mind-shattering, but I don’t need any more when I’m already hanging out with my girl.

 Once we exit the ride, Alazne smiles at me as she holds her hands in front of her waist.

 “I feel like I’m in some storybook.
 All a mix of déjà vu and jamais vu.
 You are not from here, are you?”

 The question startles me.
 Is it lying time?
 Where am I from, that Alazne should know?

 “I didn’t tell you, did I?
 I live in Hondarribia.”